dyno-might/dyno-might.github.io/_posts/2025-08-07-heritable.md

 Even so, I'm worried people might interpret this post as a long way of saying *heritability is dumb and bad, trolololol*.
 So I thought I'd mention that this is not my view.

 Say a bunch of companies create different LLMs and train them on different datasets.
-Some the resulting the LLMs are better at writing fiction than others.
+Some of the resulting LLMs are better at writing fiction than others.
 Now I ask you, "What percentage of the difference in fiction writing performance is due to the base model code, rather than the datasets or the GPUs or the learning rate schedules?"

 That's a natural question.
 But if you put it to an AI expert, I bet you'll get a funny look.
 You need code *and* data *and* GPUs to make an LLM.
 None of those things can write fiction by themselves.
 Experts would prefer to think about one change at a time: Given *this* model, changing the dataset in *this* way changes fiction writing performance *this* much.